Archan6el/NSA-Codebreaker-2024-Writeup/Task2.md

 ### Solve:

-We need to provide a list of unnique SHA256 of all hashes that we can find from the compressed disk backup.
-First of all of course, let's run `tar -xvf` on the archive and see what we get
+We need to provide a list of all unique SHA256 hashes that we can find from the compressed disk backup we are given.

+First of all, let's run `tar -xvf` on the archive and see what we get

 ![image](https://github.com/user-attachments/assets/8238973b-17d9-4248-af7b-227e53e31eb5)

 A whole bunch of these `logseq` files.

-Running the `file` command on one of them, we see that they are part of a ZFS snapshot.
+After running the `file` command on one of them, we see that they are part of a ZFS snapshot.

 ![image](https://github.com/user-attachments/assets/7dedd90d-0032-4933-9e6e-525947bc2cf4)

 >Note for my fellow WSL2 users, seemingly zfs doesn't work on WSL2.
 In order to solve this challenge, I used a Kali virtualbox VM

-When I was solving this challenge, I viewed all these `logseq` files as being essentially parts of the data on the drive, we just need to find a way to put it all together and mount it.
+All of these `logseq` files are essentially parts of the data on the drive, we just need to find a way to put it all together and mount it.

-After doing some research on how we can access the data in the broken up image, we have to create a a ZFS Pool and use an empty file to act as a disk image.
+After doing some research on how we can access the data in the broken up drive, I found that you have to create a ZFS Pool and use an empty file to act as a disk image.

 First of all, the empty file.
 I used the `truncate` command to make a temporary file for this challenge, and placed it in my `tmp` directory:

 `sudo truncate -s 10G /tmp/task2`

-Now that we have the empty file, we can create our pool.
+Now that we have the empty file, we can create our pool using it.
 I named my pool `task2pool`:

 `sudo zpool create task2pool /tmp/task2`

 Ok we have our pool created and ready to go.
 So now how do we go about putting these `logseq` files together?

-After some more research, I found that we can add the files to our pool using the following syntax:
+After some more research, I found that we can add the files to our pool using the following command:

 `sudo zfs receive -F task2pool/ltfs < logseq_file`